 Critics of the politico-rational approach make two points.
 The first is that clear-cut cases of terrorism 'working' are few and far between.
-English (2016) has written of 'the profound uncertainty of terrorism achieving its central goals' and contrasted this with the near certainty that 'terrible human suffering will ensue from terrorist violence' (p.
-265).
-There is also the consideration that the mismatch in some cases between terrorists' means and their ends is so great as to raise serious questions about their rationality.
-For example, there is ample evidence that Bin Laden's overarching goal was the disintegration of the United States.
+Richard English has written of 'the profound uncertainty of terrorism achieving its central goals' and contrasted this with the near certainty that 'terrible human suffering will ensue from terrorist violence' (2016: 265).
+There is also the consideration that the mismatch in some cases between terrorists' means and their ends is so great that serious questions about their rationality can legitimately be raised.
+For example there is evidence that Bin Laden's overarching goal was the disintegration of the United States.
 The idea that this goal is achievable by the actions of an organisation like Al-Qaeda borders on the delusional.
-Nagel (2016) argues that organisations like Al-Qaeda have little understanding of 'the balance of forces, the motives of their opponents and the political context in which they are operating' and 'it is excessively charitable to describe them as rational agents' (p.
-19).
-They employ violent means which they believe will induce their opponents to give up, but 'that belief is plainly irrational, and in any event false, as shown by the results' (p.
-19).
+In the words of Thomas Nagel, organisations like Al-Qaeda have little understanding of 'the balance of forces, the motives of their opponents and the political context in which they are operating' and 'it is excessively charitable to describe them as rational agents' (2016: 19).
+They employ violent means which they believe will induce their opponents to give up, but 'that belief is plainly irrational, and in any event false, as shown by the results' (2016: 19).

-If Nagel is right, then there is less to the politico-rational approach than meets the eye.
-A more balanced view is that this approach is plausible in some but not all cases.
+If Nagel is right then there is less to the politico-rational approach than meets the eye.

+A more balanced view is that the politico-rational approach is plausible in some but not all cases.
 Terrorism is often a mode of political action and, and such, is not necessarily irrational in an instrumental sense.
-There remains the question of how to account for the actions and beliefs of those individuals or organisations to which Nagel's description applies.
-To the extent that terrorists are delusional about the suitability of their means relative to their goals, how is this to be accounted for?
+The remains the question of how to account for the actions and beliefs of those individuals or organisations to which Nagel's does description apply.
+To the extent that terrorists are delusional about the suitability of their means relative to their goals how is this to be accounted for?
 It is at this point that psycho-ideological approaches come into their own.
-If terrorists are irrational, one might think that their irrationality has a psychological or ideological explanation.
+If terrorists are irrational one might think that their irrationality has a psychological or ideological explanation.
 It is to this idea that we now turn.